-By far the most important contribution to the economy of La Rioja is the wine itself.
-Although the area in which rioja wine is produced actually extends outside of the province into Álava and Navarra, the area around the town of Haro is the heart of the region which has been producing wine since it was introduced by the Romans.
+You won’t be surprised to learn that the wine producing industry is by far the most important contributor to the economy of La Rioja.
+Although the area in which Rioja wine is produced actually extends outside of the province into Álava and Navarra, the area around the town of Haro is the heart of the region which has been producing wine since it was introduced by the Romans.
 There is other farming here – notably wheat and barley – and a large number of sheep but wine and wine related technology and products are vital to the area’s economic fortunes.

 The only airport in La Rioja is Logroño Agoncillo, about 12 kms from the capital, but this is very small – sometimes only one or two domestic flights a day arriving and departing.
 Be careful if you search for La Rioja airport on the web – you might end up in Argentina, where there is an airport of that name!
 Most people who travel by plane will go to Madrid, Barcelona or Bilbao and then continue by road or rail.